aittamz/aittamz/README.md

 What you study / build / explore.
 Think: "why should I scroll down?"
 -->
-I'm a platform-musicolgist and researcher.
+I'm a platform-musicologist and researcher.
 I do research on platformed music and try to see clearly among the data.
 ---

 ## 🧭 Research interests